 Leading up to the passage of the Act, Wheelabrator threatened to sue the city, using legal arguments that the city’s Law Department described as “demonstratively false.”
 In late April 2019, Wheelabrator, Curtis Bay Energy, and two industry trade associations sued the city claiming that the city doesn’t have the authority to pass such a law, even though federal and state law clearly permit it.

 While the city’s legal case was strong, the federal court ruled on March 27, 2020 to strike down the city law because it conflicts with state law, as if being stricter (which is authorized) is a conflict.
+The city prevailed on 6 of 11 claims, including due process and equal protection, but the polluters prevails on all 5 preemption claims, four of which are specific to Maryland — and all of which were decided improperly, with a contorted interpretation of the law.
 Check out the filings in the lawsuit, including our advice to the court.
-The city has 30 days to appeal this ruling to the 4th Circuit Court of Appeals.
-On April 6, 2020, City Council unanimously adopted a resolution calling on the the city to appeal the ruling.
-See Councilmember Clarke’s press release on the resolution.

 The Baltimore Clean Air Act (see full text here) is designed to raise pollution standards to bring about cleaner air in Baltimore City, targeting 38% of the city’s industrial air pollution.
 The Clean Air Act will do the following: